Colloidal nanocrystals: Mesostructured matter in a jam

 The researchers used positively charged iron oxide nanocrystals dispersed in a polar organic solvent and drawn into a syringe.
 They inserted the syringe tip into a second liquid consisting of amine-terminated poly(dimethylsiloxane) (PDMS-NH2) dissolved in poly(dimethylsiloxane) oil, and then extended a droplet of the nanocrystal dispersion from the syringe tip to create a well-defined interface between the two liquids.

-The interesting chemistry happened at this interface, where the PDMS-NH2 from one liquid would bind the charged nanocrystals in the other to form a stable nanocrystal monolayer (see image) spanning the interface.
+The interesting chemistry happened at this interface, where the PDMS-NH2 from one liquid would bind to the charged nanocrystals in the other to form a stable nanocrystal monolayer (see image) spanning the interface.
 When the monolayer was compressed by slightly retracting the droplet into the syringe, it ‘jammed’ into a solid state, creating a permanent wrinkled surface on the suspended droplet.

 “In essence, we have created a soft magnetic actuator,” Helms says.
 “In future schemes, the use of catalytically active nanocrystals would allow molecules encapsulated in the fluids to undergo chemical reactions.”
 Such a system could function like a battery, allowing energy to be stored chemically and later released.